-There is no doubt that creating good content consistently is a critical component of effective digital marketing.
+There is no doubt that creating good content on a consistent basis is a critical component of effective content marketing.
 But what is good content and how do you create it?
 Creating content just to create it is not productive.
 And it will not get you good marketing results.
 We urge you to focus more on producing great content!
-So in this article, we define what good content is and the factors that make it “good”, great, fabulous, amazing, etc.
+So in this article, we define what good content is and the factors that make it “good” content, great content, fabulous, amazing, etc.

 But first things first.
 Before we can define what makes content good or bad we need to define what content actually is.